BartoszMurzyn/project_management_api/README.md

 User authentication is handled using **JWT (JSON Web Tokens)**.
 Users authenticate by providing their credentials, and upon successful authentication, a JWT token is issued.
 This token is then used to authorize subsequent requests to protected endpoints.

-### Domain-Driven Design (DDD)

-The application follows **Domain-Driven Design (DDD)** principles, organizing the codebase around the business domain.
-This approach ensures that the system's design reflects the business logic and processes, leading to a more maintainable and scalable application.

 ---